QuimSoggyBum/Pylocal-Music-Bot/README.md

 * !leave - [MUST BE CONNECTED TO VOICE] Disconnects the bot from the voice channel

 * !count - Will count the songs in the folder it can currently play

+* !version - Will return the version of the of the script (SOON)

 # Install